 (2) In this regulation —

-“final annual remuneration” in respect of a person, means the value of the annual remuneration paid, or payable, to the person by the local government which employed that person immediately before the person’s employment with the local government finished.
+final annual remuneration in respect of a person, means the value of the annual remuneration paid, or payable, to the person by the local government which employed that person immediately before the person’s employment with the local government finished.

 [Regulation 19A inserted in Gazette 31 Mar 2005 p.
 1032.]